Abstract-Foundation/examples/agw-privy-nextjs/README.md

 # Abstract Global Wallet with Privy

-This example showcases how to use the Abstract Global Wallet react SDK with [Privy](https://privy.io/) inside a [Next.js](https://nextjs.org/) application.
+This example demonstrates how to use the Abstract Global Wallet react SDK with [Privy](https://privy.io/) inside a [Next.js](https://nextjs.org/) application.

 ## Local Development